lpic2book/src/docs/lpic2.204.1.md

     factors which may not allow the action to be performed truly online (i.e will require downtime).

-2.  create the array raidset using `mdadm`
+2. Create the array raidset using `mdadm`

     To create an array for the first time, we need to have identified the partitions that will be used to form the RAIDset, and verify